GFL Environmental (GFL)

 AI Analysis | Feedback

-Luke Pelosi has served as Executive Vice President and Chief Financial Officer of GFL Environmental since October 2018.
-He initially joined GFL in January 2015 as Director of Mergers & Acquisitions, later becoming Executive Vice President, Corporate Development in October 2016, and interim Chief Financial Officer in January 2017.
-He played a key role in developing and executing the company's acquisition strategy alongside Patrick Dovigi.
-Before joining GFL, Mr. Pelosi was a Director in the M&A Advisory group at KPMG LLP, where he provided due diligence services to Canadian private equity market investors, indicating a background in managing companies backed by private equity firms from an advisory capacity.
+Luke Pelosi has served as GFL Environmental's Executive Vice President and Chief Financial Officer since October 2018.
+He joined GFL in January 2015 as Director, Mergers & Acquisitions, progressing to Executive Vice President, Corporate Development in October 2016, and also held the role of interim Chief Financial Officer starting in January 2017.
+Mr. Pelosi brings over 20 years of financial management experience, specializing in financial analysis, mergers and acquisitions, and general corporate finance.
+Prior to his tenure at GFL, he was a Director in the M&A Advisory group of KPMG LLP, where he provided due diligence services to Canadian private equity market investors.

-Billy Soffera has been GFL Environmental's Executive Vice President and Chief Operating Officer for Solid Waste since January 2025, having joined the company as Senior Vice President, Operations in May 2021.
-He brings over 35 years of leadership and operations experience within the solid waste industry.
-His previous roles include serving as Vice President at Waste Management, Inc., where he was responsible for integrating the Advanced Disposal Services, Inc. business from October 2020 to April 2021.
-Prior to that, he was Senior Vice President, Operations at Advanced Disposal Services, Inc. from February 2015 to October 2020, and held increasingly senior positions at Republic Services, Inc. from March 2001 to February 2015.
+Billy Soffera assumed the role of Executive Vice President and Chief Operating Officer in January 2025.
+He joined GFL in May 2021 as Senior Vice President, Operations.
+With over 35 years of experience in the solid waste industry, Mr. Soffera's background includes serving as Vice President at Waste Management, Inc., where he was responsible for integrating the Advanced Disposal Services, Inc. business from October 2020 to April 2021.
+Before that, he held the position of Senior Vice President, Operations at Advanced Disposal Services, Inc.

 Joy Grahek holds the position of Executive Vice-President, Strategic Initiatives at GFL Environmental.